 - All blogs have entry and comment feeds in both RSS 2.0 and Atom 1.0 formats

 Roller is a stable and production-ready blog server in its third major revision.
 It powers internal and external employee blogs at Oracle, IBM and other companies as well as with Apache and DZone's JRoller.com Java blogging community.
+See our Wiki page for more known Roller blogs on the 'Net.

 Apache Roller is a Project of the